-We are part of the Center for Spatial and Textual Analysis (CESTA) along with Humanities+Design and the Literary Lab on the top floor of Wallenberg Hall.
+We are proudly part of the Center for Spatial and Textual Analysis (CESTA) on the top floor of Wallenberg Hall.

 We continually seek fruitful collaborations with faculty at Stanford and beyond, and hire motivated students year round.
-If you are interested in learning more, please contact Matt Bryant.
+If you are interested in learning more, please contact Gabriel Wolfenstein.

 Conservation Histories of California